gvwilson/thirdbit/src/fiction/iffy/index.md

 There was so much shrapnel from old satellites and what-not that people basically gave up on trying to plot routes through it.
 They just threw armor on everything and billed for the extra weight.
-But up here, up past geosynchronous orbit in retrograde space, well…" Green curves formed around the slowly-turning globe, safely outside the sparkling chaff closer in.
+But up here, up past geosynchronous orbit, well…" Green curves formed around the slowly-turning globe, safely outside the sparkling chaff closer in.